Updates coming soon!

 The vast majority of incarcerated people are held in facilities controlled by state and local governments.

-Out for Justice is based in Baltimore, Maryland and advocates for reforms in both the local and state government in order to make the greatest impact in the lives of those impacted by the criminal justice system.
+Out for Justice is based in Baltimore, Maryland and advocates for reforms in both the local and state government in order to make the greatest impact in the lives of those impacted by the criminal legal system.

 Common ways we engage in advocacy include educating lawmakers and community members and encouraging our members to participate in phone banking, letter writing, and lobby days.
 Since Maryland’s General Assembly is based in our state capital, Annapolis, we spend the annual legislative session mobilizing members, volunteers, and supporters to march in Annapolis and make justice-impacted citizens’ voices heard.